dotnet/corefx/Documentation/project-docs/benchmarking.md

     dotnet run -c Release -f netcoreapp2.1 -- -f *MyBenchmarkName* --coreRun "C:\Projects\corefx\bin\testhost\netcoreapp-Windows_NT-Release-x64\shared\Microsoft.NETCore.App\9.9.9\CoreRun.exe"

 **Hint:** If you are curious to know what BDN does internally you just need to apply `[KeepBenchmarkFiles]` attribute to your class or set `KeepBenchmarkFiles = true` in your config file.
-After runing the benchmarks you can find the auto-generated files in `%pathToBenchmarkApp\bin\Release\$TFM\` folder.
+After running the benchmarks you can find the auto-generated files in `%pathToBenchmarkApp\bin\Release\$TFM\` folder.

 The alternative is to use `CoreRunToolchain` from code level: